Logo

 However, while this candidate's father and several other close family members were knights, no clear evidence survives showing that this Thomas Malory was ever actually knighted.

-Matthews shows that Thomas Malory of Hutton Conyers was closely related to the knight listed next to him in the short list of those excluded, concluding that the document referred to the Northern Thomas Malory of Hutton Conyers, a probable Lancastrian - and not the Midlands Malory of Newbold Revel, who was a Yorkist and would have been far too old to have taken part in this Northern military campaign.
+Matthews points out that this Northern campaign was geographically much closer to Hutton Conyers in Yorkshire than to Newbold Revel, and concludes that the document referred to the Thomas Malory of Hutton Conyers - not to Malory of Newbold Revel, who was a Yorkist and would have been something in excess of 70 years old; far too old to have taken part in this Northern military campaign.

 The earliest identification was made by John Bale, a 16th-century antiquarian, who declared that Thomas Malory was Welsh, hailing from Mailoria on the River Dee.